-It's been a good week now since Benedict Cumberbatch was linked with a new film, and it may just be that the rolodeck of Hollywood casting agents has made it past the letter 'C'.
+It's been a good week now since Benedict Cumberbatch was linked with a new movie, and it may just be that the rolodeck of Hollywood casting agents has made it past the mail 'C'.
 That's nothing against Cumberbatch himself, rather the seeming trend to link him with approximately 47.22% of active Hollywood productions.
 Give or take.

 Make of that what you will.
 Cumberbatch's role in Crimson Peak has been taken by Tom Hiddleston, it seems.
 Every cloud...